netdata/netdata/aclk/README.md

 ## ACLK implementation

 Currently we are in process of switching ACLK to brand new technical stack called ACLK-NG.
-To choose implementation your agent should use you can change the `aclk implementation` setting in your `netdata.conf` (accepted values `ng` or `legacy`).
+To choose your implementation, change the `aclk implementation` setting in your `netdata.conf` (accepted values `ng` or `legacy`).

 Before changing this value check the desired implementation is available in your agent (determined at build time) by running `netdata -W buildinfo`.
 Following lines indicate which ACLK implementations are available in your agent: